MicrosoftDocs/powerapps-docs/powerapps-docs/user/notifications.md

 ## Notification center

-You'll see a the number on the bell icon when there's a notification.
+The notification bell icon shows the count of new notifications and the count is cleared once the notification center is opened.
 To access your notification, select the bell icon on the nav bar.

  > [!div class="mx-imgBorder"]